-Each Rink must have two (2) "Goal Nets", one at either end of the Rink.
-The "Goal Net" is comprised of a Goal frame and netting.
-The open end of the goal net must face Center ice.
+Each rink must have two (2) "Goals", one at either end of the rink.
+The "Goal" is comprised of a goal frame and netting.
+The open end of the goal must face center ice.

-Each Goal Net must be located in the center of the Goal Line at either end and must be installed in such manner as to remain stationary during the progress of the game.
-The Goal posts must be kept in position by means of flexible pegs affixed in the ice or floor, but which displace the Goal Net from its moorings upon significant contact.
+Each goal must be located in the center of the goal line at either end and must be installed in such manner as to remain stationary during the progress of the game.
+The goal posts must be kept in position by means of flexible pegs affixed in the ice or floor, but which displace the goal post from its moorings upon significant contact.

-The holes for the goal pegs must be located exactly on the Goal Line.
+The holes for the goal pegs must be located exactly on the goal line.

-The Goal posts shall be of an approved design and material, extending vertically 1.22 m (48 in) above the surface of the ice and set 1.83 m (72 in) apart measured from the inside of the posts.
-A crossbar of the same material as the Goal posts shall extend from the top of one post to the top of the other.
-The Goal posts and crossbar shall be painted in red color and all other exterior surfaces shall be painted in white color.
+The goal posts shall be of an approved design and material, extending vertically 1.22m above the surface of the ice and set 1.83m apart, measured from the inside of the posts.
+A crossbar of the same material as the goal posts shall extend from the top of one post to the top of the other.
+The goal posts and crossbar shall be painted in red color, and all other exterior surfaces shall be painted in white color.